erobwen/reactive-flow/README.md

 ![Logotype](/src/document/flow.PNG?raw=true "Flow Logotype")

-* Minimal update dom rendering (equivalent functionality to React).
+* Minimal update dom rendering
+    * Only render changes to the DOM (equivalent functionality to React).
-    * Minimal component tree updated guaranteed.
-No need to distinguish between pure and unpure components.
+    * Minimal component tree updated guaranteed, this means.
+        * No need to distinguish between pure and unpure components as in React.
 The component tree build mechanism of flow allways guarantees minimal updates even on the component level.
     * Assignments that sets an object property to the same value as previously, do not cause updates, this is true for models, view models and components alike.

 * Integrated and automated state handling.
     * Very simple, just call "model({...yourData})" to create model data.
     * Based on ES6 Proxies that tracks all changes and dependencies (equivalent functionality to MobX).
     * Safe model direct manipulation, your GUI will be automatically updated no matter how and when you update your model.
+This means:
         * No need to notify flow of changes, as they will be detected automatically.
-    * Safe view model and component direct manipulation.
         * No need for observers, reducers, global data stores etc.
+    * Each model object can belong to a store, that gets notifications whenever objects in that store updates, and how they are uptaded.
+I.e. "model(yourData, store)"
     * Support for infered data that is automatically updated.
+    * Data model transaction support.
+Changes done in a transaction will result in dom changes restricted to one single animation frame.

 * Sophisticated global transition animation support.
+    * Transition animations when components appear, dissapear or are moved accross your user interface.
     * Easy to use, simply add property "animation: true" to your component.
     * Fully configurable.
-    * Transition animations when components appear, dissapear or are moved accross your user interface.
-    * Uses FLIP animation technique to make components move with animation to new locations.
+    * Uses FLIP animation technique to make components move with animation to new locations anywhere on the screen.
     * Uses extra filler divs to make containers of animated objects animate their size as well when applicable.

 * Javascript first principle.